JoranVandenbroucke/joranvandenbroucke.github.io/assets/markdown/blogs/LCM/LCM.md

 ## Part 1: What is the Local Clearance Minimum

-Welcome to our deep dive into the world of Navigation Meshes, or Navmeshes for short.
+Welcome to the world of Navigation Meshes, or Navmeshes for short.
 Get ready for an exciting journey!
 In this series, we are not just scratching the surface; we are exploring every nook and cranny of this fascinating topic, and we invite you to join us in this exploration.